-JPW is a major with three individual minors: Journalism, Professional Writing, and Broadcast and Multimedia Journalism.
-Fill out the required form and have it signed by the department chair.
-Then submit your signed form to Records & Registration.
+JPW is a program with three individual minors: Journalism; Professional Writing; and Broadcast and Multimedia Journalism.

+• To add a minor, students should complete the required form, have it signed by the coordinator, and submit the signed form to the Office of Records & Registration.
-All minors must be declared at least ONE semester prior to graduation.

-Only ONE course unit, either required or elective, may be used to satisfy requirements for both a major field and a minor field.

-To remove a minor, use the same form and procedure, but note that you would like to remove the minor.
+- All minors must be declared at least ONE semester prior to graduation. - Only ONE course unit, either required or elective, may be used to satisfy requirements for both a major field and a minor field. - To remove a minor, students should use the same form and procedure, but note that they would like to remove the minor.